n0sfer666/FSD-Task-4-v2/README.md

  ```Javascript
 update() { ... };
  ```
-The method starts a callback from the callback's list to send data calculated by the set_new_position method
+The method starts a callback from the callback's list to send data calculated by the setNewPosition method

 - **on_change_model**
  ```Javascript